-As winter transitions to spring, and spring transitions to summer, the frozen expanses of sea ice begin to crack and break away to float serenely out into the Davis Strait.
+As winter transitions to spring, and spring transitions to summer, the frozen expanses of sea ice begin to crack and break away to float serenely out into the Northwest Passage.
 The floe edge, where sea ice meets open water, is one of the most ecologically diverse areas of the Arctic.
 Each spring, the waters at the ice edge become rich with life and it is for this reason that the Inuit of northern Canada have hunted here for centuries.
 Thousands of belugas and narwhals gather in Lancaster Sound waiting for the ice to clear.
 Snorkelling with the whales in the comfort and safety of a dry suit is possible without any prior experience, and encounters may be extended and exceedingly playful.
-A bowhead may occasionally pass by, flanked by dozens of narwhals and belugas.
+A bowhead whale may occasionally pass by, flanked by dozens of narwhals and belugas.
 Pods of male narwhal, with their long famous ivory tusks, may also be seen in pool-sized openings in the ice.

-Getting there is part of the adventure as we travel with our seasoned elder Inuit guides over the sea ice, past spectacular towering cliffs and the never-ending rows of snow-capped mountains that line the passageway out to the Northwest Passage.
-We will navigate around fantastic ice formations, past glacier-filled valleys and immense icebergs that protrude up from the frozen sea before reaching our eco-friendly, zero footprint base camp far out on the sea ice in the middle of one of the Arcticâ€™s most ecologically diverse regions.
+Getting there is part of the adventure as we travel with our Inuit guides over the sea ice, past spectacular towering cliffs and the never-ending rows of snow-capped mountains that line the passageway out to the Northwest Passage.
+We will navigate around fantastic ice formations, past glacier-filled valleys and immense icebergs that protrude up from the frozen sea before reaching our eco-friendly, zero footprint base camp far out on the sea ice in the middle of one of the Arctic’s most ecologically diverse regions.

-On this arctic trip you will see a sight few people have been privileged with: the migration of beluga and the rarely seen narwhal to their summer feeding grounds.
-From the ice floe edge, you will see the whales lingering sometimes almost within armâ€™s length.
+On this Arctic adventure, you’ll witness a sight few people have been privileged with: the migration of beluga and the rarely seen narwhal to their summer feeding grounds.
+From the floe edge, you will see the whales lingering sometimes almost within arm’s length.
 On a windless, sunny spring day, you will be able to see narwhal playfully jousting in the glassy smooth surface of the water.
-The beluga, in a flash of milky white, crest the surface and take a breath in a large exhale before diving under the ice to continue their feeding.
-We provide dry suits as well as dive equipment so that the adventurous can enter the water and watch as the inquisitive whales swim up to investigate, darting under the snorkeller or diver, only meters away.
+Belugas, in a flash of milky white, crest the surface and take a breath in a large exhale before diving under the ice to continue their feeding.
+We provide dry suits as well as snorkel equipment so that the adventurous can enter the water and watch as the inquisitive whales swim up to investigate, darting under the snorkeller, only metres away.
 The feelings you’ll experience looking into the eyes of these wild and elusive creatures and connecting with them in their domain are sure to be ones of pure elation and wonder.

 (Note: Snorkelling with whales is not guaranteed but if conditions present themselves we will provide the expertise and dry suits for guests to try).

-- Capture stunning photographs of pods of narwhal as they rest on the surface, cross tusks in playful sword fighting, and exhale plumes of mist
+- Capture stunning photographs of pods of narwhal as they rest on the surface, cross tusks in playful sword fighting, and exhale plumes of mist.

-- Travel over sea ice by snowmobile and traditional Inuit qamutik, an adventure in itself as we cross leads and cracks, hug shorelines, and navigate around icebergs
+- Travel over sea ice by snowmobile and traditional Inuit qamutik, an adventure in itself, as we cross leads and cracks, hug shorelines, and navigate around icebergs.

-- Live on the ice close to the floe edge in our eco-friendly, zero footprint, comfortable base camp on almost 8 feet of solid sea ice
+- Live on the ice close to the floe edge in our eco-friendly, zero footprint, comfortable base camp on almost 8 feet of solid sea ice.

-- Visit ancient Thule sites
+- Visit ancient Thule sites.

-- Bask in the warm glow of the midnight sun during the Arctic’s brief period of 24-hour daylight
+- Bask in the warm glow of the midnight sun during the Arctic’s brief period of 24-hour daylight.

-- See the transition of the Arctic from winter to spring, from frozen tundra to melting rivers and blossoming Arctic flowers
+- See the transition of the Arctic from winter to spring – from frozen tundra to melting rivers and blossoming Arctic flowers.